-life has a funny, yet brutal way of bringing us back to the sore spots. sometimes, they’re so well masked we didn’t know they were still doing us harm, just beneath the surface of our process of clumsily clambering for understanding and self-realization.
+Life has a funny, yet brutal way of escorting us back to the sore spots.
+Sometimes, they’re so well masked we didn’t know they were still causing us harm, just beneath the surface of our process of clumsily clambering for understanding and self-realization.

-the deepest part of us desires only for us to feel alive, and truly savoring every moment. when and as we drift from this calm center, the desperate measures abound, and superficial salves and bandages are rarely sufficient to stop the apparent loss of meaning and mindfulness, bleeding into the abyss of routine and preset rigmarole.
+The purest part of us desires deeply that we should feel alive, and truly savoring every moment.
+When and as we drift from this calm center, the desperate measures abound, and superficial salves and bandages are rarely sufficient to prevent the apparent loss of meaning and mindfulness, bleeding out into the abyss of routine and preset rigmarole.

-we, as life, employ self-correcting methods, individually and collectively, to balance the boat, and right the rudder. thus, time is not a constant. in the immediate, we may hear or feel something that hurts; we see or experience minor or massive acts of violence.
+We, as life, employ self-correcting methods, individually and collectively, to balance the boat, and right the rudder.
+Accordingly, time is not a constant.
+In the immediate, we may hear or feel something that hurts; we see or experience minor or massive acts of violence.

-do we reach for the familiar? react as expected? do we grab the moment by the throat and yell “wait a fucking second… what is this, now?” instantly, we step forward, in the power of recognition, awareness, broader, inclusive scope, or we trip and fall backward, utilizing the same old cynicism or indifference, drama and conditioning.
+Do we reach for the familiar?
+To react as expected?
+Do we grab the moment by the throat and yell, “Wait a fucking second… What is this, now?”
+Do we step forward, with the power of recognition and self-awareness — a broader, inclusive scope?
+Or, do we trip and fall backward, utilizing the same old cynicism or indifference, drama and conditioning?

-our bodies will hold out for only so long. our minds, maybe even less, unless we deliberately engage in the pulse of the world beyond our practiced defenses and instilled programs.
+Our bodies will only hold out for so long.
+Our minds, for maybe even less — unless we deliberately engage in the pulse of the vast, untamed world beyond our practiced defenses and instilled programs.